nightingale57/n-days-of-code/docs/day-1.md

 ### Tools
-I like to work with [Visual Studio Code](https://code.visualstudio.com/) - it's open source, and it has great functionality, and add-ons for different programming languages and changing the display.
+I like to work with [Visual Studio Code](https://code.visualstudio.com/) - it's open source, and it has great functionality, as well as add-ons for different programming languages and changing the display.
 It allows you to use [Conda](https://docs.conda.io/en/latest/) to manage your packages, and you can work in the terminal and in your code at the same time (including on a cluster).
 It also has [Jupyter Notebooks](https://jupyter.org/), which I really enjoy when I'm exploring my data.